ska-sa/mkat-tango/README.rst

 A helper script (`mkat-tango-tango_launcher`) is provided for registering, setting device properties, and starting a TANGO device server in a single step.
-This is useful when starting a TANGO device in the MeerKAT system, since the MeerKAT system has no direct understanding of the TANGO database and manages system interconnections through command-line parameters when starting various telescope processes.
-MeerKAT also has its own TCP port allocation method, which could conflict with the TANGO system's automatic port allocation.
+This is useful when starting a TANGO device in the MKAT system, since the MKAT system has no direct understanding of the TANGO database and manages system interconnections through command-line parameters when starting various telescope processes.
+MKAT also has its own TCP port allocation method, which could conflict with the TANGO system's automatic port allocation.
 For this reason `mkat-tango-tango_launcher` requires a `--port` flag to be passed, controlling the TCP port where the TANGO device server will listen.
 To use the